martinezmarina/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+      The server provides an authentication token when the proper credentials are put in on login, the token is then used to allow access to other componenets in the page.
+I think of it like a key to onlock the rest of the page.
 - [ ] What steps can you take in your web apps to keep your data secure?
+      Make sure I create protected componenets that require the token to be accessable after login.
 - [ ] Describe how web servers work.
+      a web server is a computer that stores code for a website.
+The server is connected to the internet and stores and shares code for websites throughout the world.
+The web server has software that is also called web server which retrieves from the front-end code to the user upon request.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      [C]Create, POST method: creates or adds new entries to the server [R]Read, GET method: retrieves entreies from the server [U]Update, PUT method: updates or edits existing entries in the server [D]Delete, DELETE method: removes existing entries from the server

 ## Project Set Up